 Over the past two weeks, I’ve felt that cookie craving nearly every night.
 Long (but super fun!) days of filming new episodes for my YouTube TV show, getting a head start on countless taxes and forms with my accountant, editing hundreds of photos from yummy recipe photo shoots…

-An emergency flight home to say one final hello to my beloved second mommy, memories flooding through my mind as Mom and I recalled our favorite moments with that special lady, the return airplane trip where it hit me that life will never be the same…
+And an emergency flight home to say one final hello to my beloved second mommy, memories flooding through my mind as Mom and I recalled our favorite moments with that special lady, the return airplane trip where it hit me that life will never be the same…

 Celebratory cookie days.
 Comforting cookie days.
 Grieving cookie days.
 Trying to find a sense of peace cookie days.
-From all of my years of baking and eating cookies, I’ve found there’s only one type that’s universally satisfying for any I-just-need-a-cookie occasion…
+From all of my years of baking and eating cookies, I’ve found there’s one type that’s universally satisfying for any I-just-need-a-cookie occasion…

 Oatmeal cookies.
 Sweet, simple, chewy oatmeal cookies.